-We use a range of up-to-date sources such as on-line articles, newspapers and video clips as well as conventional textbooks and grammar workbooks.
-You will also be encouraged to make use of such resources independently.
+We use a range of up-to-date sources such as on-line articles, newspapers and video clips, as well as conventional text books.
+You will be encouraged to make use of such resources independently to develop your comprehension skills and vocabulary.
+You will also have the opportunity to participate in a visit to Russia and take part in theatre visits and other cultural activities relating to the course.